xMinCHsia/Marlin/DESIGN.md

 long history masks the new regime for thousands of requests.
-The window (64 events) forgets in minutes, and the baseline snapshot makes drift a *difference*, not an absolute threshold - a weak draft that was always
+The window (64 events) forgets in minutes, and the baseline snapshot makes drift a *difference*, not an absolute threshold - a weak draft that was always weak is not flagged, only a draft that *became* weak.